17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 Important Facts about Beets

 1. Beet juice has non-harmful effects of turning urine and stool red.
-Do not be alarmed if this happens!

 2. Even though when taken in moderation beet juice can help with iron deficiency, anemia and even help detoxify the liver, too much of this juice is likely to have adverse effects on all of those.